Pharmaceutical & Medical Products Litigation, Products Liability, Premises Liability

 Wylie's family ties to the St. Louis legal community trace back to 1866 when his great-great-grandfather, Isaac Stephen Coe, began practicing as a trial lawyer in the Old Courthouse in downtown St. Louis.

-Wylie was trial counsel for the Fox family in the matter of Jacqueline Fox v.
+Wylie was trial counsel in the matters of Jacqueline Fox v.
+Johnson & Johnson, Gloria Ristesund v.
+Johnson & Johnson, Deborah Giannechini v.
+Johnson & Johnson, and Lois Slemp v.
 Johnson & Johnson.
-After a three-week trial in February 2016, the jury found Johnson & Johnson liable for the role its talc-based body powder products played in Jacqueline Fox developing ovarian cancer, awarding the Fox family $72,000,000.
-It was the first verdict of its kind against Johnson & Johnson involving their talc products.
+Each jury found Johnson & Johnson liable for the role its talc-based body powder products played in causing ovarian cancer, collectively awarding over $310,000,000 in actual and punitive damages.
+These were the first verdicts of their kind against Johnson & Johnson involving their talc products.

 Outside of the personal injury arena, Wylie has also devoted extensive pro bono time to advocating on behalf of the developmentally disabled.
 In Friends for Murray Center, Inc. v.
 Dep't of Human Services, Wylie brought an unprecedented injunctive action against the Illinois Department of Human Services to ensure 24 wards of the Illinois Office of State Guardian were not subjected to substandard housing and unsafe living conditions as a result of Illinois State Government budget cutting initiatives.
 After obtaining a permanent injunction safeguarding the wards of the state, Wylie successfully defended the Illinois Attorney General's appeal, achieving a unanimous opinion from the Fifth District Appellate Court upholding the permanent injunction in its entirety.